fedotkin/dotnet/trey-nash/1-c#-preview/README.md

 ---
 ## About
-Chapter 1, "C# Preview,"[^1] gives a quick glimpse of what a simple C# application looks like, and it describes some basic differences between the C# programming environment and the native C++ environment.
+Chapter 1, “C# Preview,”[^1] gives a quick glimpse of what a simple C# application looks like, and it describes some basic differences between the C# programming environment and the native C++ environment.